hpbader42/jupyter-klampt-docker/README.md

 3. Open your terminal and run "docker-compose up" from inside the cloned folder.
 This will take a while the first time.
 4. Open a browser and navigate to where Jupyter is being hosted

-   On normal MAC, this appears to be 192.0.0.1:8888/'some_token'
+   On MAC, you appear to be able to use localhost:8888/ or 192.0.0.1:8888/
-5. Copy and paste the token output to log in to Jupyter
+5. **Klampt** is the password to login.
+Alternatively, you can go to 192.0.0.1:8888/Klampt to login directly.
+6. If you want to change your password, change the text in docker-compose.yaml that comes after "NotebookApp.token="